liitfr/liit-sandbox-www/readme.md

 Why "hybrid" ?
 - Because on one hand, Spike will generate all your pages statically.
-- And because on the other hand, a client-side router called [page.js](https://visionmedia.github.io/page.js/), used with hand-made code will allow you to create a powerfull dynamic website
+- And because on the other hand, a client-side router called [page.js](https://visionmedia.github.io/page.js/), used with hand-made code will allow you to create a powerfull dynamic website.

-Inspiration : [mojotech website](https://www.mojotech.com/) for a porting from Roots to Spike
+Inspiration : [mojotech website](https://www.mojotech.com/) for a porting from Roots to Spike.

 Bellow you'll find explanations about main components and global logic.